TA Professional Development Program

-Why Should I Participate in the TAPDP?
+Why Should I Participate in TAPDP?

 First and foremost, as a TA you have a professional and ethical responsibility to help provide high quality undergraduate education.
 In addition to helping students learn, you can be instrumental in igniting a student’s interest in a field that you love.
 Undergraduate education is where you plant the seeds for future majors, graduate students, and scholars in your discipline.
 If you are planning on an academic career, being a successful TA is paramount to your future: most academic positions are not at research-oriented colleges and universities.
 Having a track record as an effective TA can help you to get jobs as well as to get tenure.
 Even at a research institution, teaching will be a significant part of your duties as a professor.
 If you do it well and enjoy it, it can likewise make your professional life easier and more enjoyable.
+It is now often encouraged in grant and fellowship applications.
 Across the country, most higher education institutions are also experiencing a significant change in the way students are taught—besides lecturing, faculty and TAs are increasingly being expected to adopt active learning teaching strategies.
 You will learn more about this type of instruction in TAPDP.
 Whether you intend on becoming a professor or not, the skills acquired through TA’ing are helpful outside of the classroom as well.
 For example, excellent public speaking and presentation skills are critical for presenting at professional conferences or in any public forum.
 As a TA you can also learn valuable time and task management skills, how to mentor and supervise others, and how to use technology for presentation purposes.
 In addition, one of the best ways to truly understand something is to try to teach it to someone else; being successful at it can boost self-confidence as well.
-And unlike research which often requires delayed gratification, teaching can bring immediate satisfaction.
+And unlike research, which often requires delayed gratification, teaching can bring immediate satisfaction.

 Even if you have taught before, being a TA is very different from having responsibility for your own courses.
 In addition, each new set of students has its own special characteristics, and UCI undergraduates are no exception.
 While you might already know how to teach, doing it within this new context can require some adjusting.
 For example, UCI likes to use a lot of acronyms; not knowing them can make TA’ing more confusing and diminish your sense of authority in the classroom.
 Knowing how to use your department’s Scantron machine so that you can grade those tests your professor asked you to grade is also important.
 You can always get something out of the program if you’re open to doing so.